Beyond School: Building a School of the Future

 The fundamental question we must first ask is: What is the purpose of education?

-The answer to this question must stand the test of time and space, because learning is happening everywhere, and it is happening always.
+The answer to this question must stand the test of time and location, because learning is happening everywhere, and it is happening always.

 The purpose of education is certainly NOT to download a particular content block of academic knowledge to a student.
 Everything we need to know is now at our fingertips and on demand through the magic of the internet.
 “Hey Siri…”